+In example shown in figure above, noise power of two adjacent channel is -21 dBc at most because of ACLR relative requirement.
+Further outside region 1000 MHz wide, with assuming the same noise level as worst case, has -11 dBc in total at most.
+Worst case total noise power in pass band is sum of these two dBc number which is -10.6 dBc.
+This is better than 10 dB SNR requimrent even worst-case analysis as above.

 C1-2 Uncertainty of the RF signal generator

 The use of this signal generator introduces an uncertainty on the absolute output level.
 The uncertainty value will be indicated in the manufacturer's data sheet in logs.
 This uncertainty value can be found in Annex C2-1 and was a result of compromised value in order to align all test methods having this uncertainty contribution.